-Depending on your local gas heating value and elevation, you may need to adjust manifold pressure or change orifices to get proper gas input rate.
-Check with your local gas supplier to determine heating value (BTU/cu. ft.) of natural gas in your area.
+Depending on local gas heating value and elevation, the manifold pressure may need to be adjusted or the orifices changed to get proper gas input rate.
+Check with the local gas supplier to determine heating value (BTU/cu. ft.) of natural gas in the area.

-NOTE: If furnace is being installed at an altitude of more than 6,000 feet above sea level, you must derate the furnace.
+NOTE: If furnace is being installed at an altitude of more than 6,000' above sea level, you must derate the furnace.
 See Section 21 "Standard Orifice Sizing and High Altitude Derate".